slapo−ppolicy — Password Policy overlay to slapd

 previously-used password may be reused.
 No history checking

-occurs if the password is being modified by the rootdn
+occurs if the password is being modified by the rootdn, although the password

 is saved in the history.